 This section presents the findings from the mixed-methods analysis, integrating quantitative data from the survey of 150 fishermen households with qualitative insights from Focus Group Discussions (FGDs), Key Informant Interviews (KIIs), case studies and narrative interviews.
 The results are organized thematically to provide a comprehensive overview of the socio-economic conditions of the fishing communities in Rostompur, Paragram, and Noapara.

 3.1 Demographic and Socio-Economic Profile

-The demographic data reveals a community predominantly comprised of working-age males, with low levels of education and moderate to high dependency ratios.
+The demographic data reveal a community predominantly comprised of working-age males, with low levels of education and moderate to high dependency ratios.

 Table 1: Demographic Characteristics of Respondents (N=150)